 The user interfaces are available in various technologies such as Windows, Web and mobile devices.
 These can also be deployed alongside each other in one application.
 Thinkwise ensures that the user interfaces will also become available for future technologies so that the applications automatically remain up-to-date.

-The user interfaces does not have to be programmed.
-It is completely built up during runtime on the basis of:
+A user interface does not need to be programmed.
+It is completely built during runtime on the basis of:

 - contains the definition of the user interfaces.

-- is defined in the SF and synchronized with IAM.
+- is defined in the Software Factory and synchronized with IAM.

 - omits everything for which a user is not authorized.